focusaurus/peterlyons.com-zola/content/problog/2021-04-squeezebox-keyboard.md

 No keycaps!
 Choc switches have a perfectly fine flat-top stem.
 The tight geometry I wanted requires an extremely small gap between the middle and bottom row switches and keycaps would get in the way.
 When you look at it from the side you'll notice the bottom row stem actually overlaps just above the middle row stem slightly.
 Keycaps could technically go on the top row and most of the thumb cluster I think but they don't really add much and I think it's kind of a cool hipster flex to not have them I think.
 It's like the fixie bike of the keeb world.
 The switches are installed rotated 90 degrees from standard to reduce the typing gap within a single finger's column.

-## Keywells below wrist rest

-For the most comfortable geometry given the need to do a trigger pull motion to type the bottom row, the squeezebox requires a tall wrist rest that allows your fingers to hang over the edge and contact the keywells in what would be a recessed area below the desk surface if this was on a desk.

-## Lap tray

-Somewhat accidentally while dealing with the clutter of 2 split keyboards on my desk, I set the squeezebox's tray across my lap to make room and in that process realized I could line up my chair's arm wrests with the wrist rests and get a very comfortable posture going.
-The chair arm wrests support my forearms and the wrist wrests are directly in front of them at the same height.
-The tray also affords a surface for the mouse in the middle.
-So for now I'm planning to use the lap tray as my primary posture.
-But it works well enough on the desk too.

-{{ figureflickr(url="https://live.staticflickr.com/65535/51121273052_11074800d5_c.jpg" caption="Lap tray and chair arm wrests") }}

 ## Wiring and Soldering

 Some of my early prototypes were super exciting to me.
 That is until I realized there was no way to get in there with a soldering iron and actually wire them up.
 I had to discard several variations before landing on something that was actually possible to solder.